alexfernandez/alexfernandez.github.io/2021/understanding-quantum-entropy.md

 first they have a defined irregular shape, then several strokes, and finally a fudge of varying intensity.

-This information is not something abstract;
+The information content of each spot is not something abstract;
 it can be easily measured.

 ![The first dot saved as PNG "weighs" 2.1 KB.](pics/understanding-quantum-dot.png "Round dot")